ramangarg007/app-vs-website-/README.md

 # app-vs-website-
-decide whether to focus the efforts APP VS WEBSITE
+decide whether to focus the efforts APP Vs WEBSITE